Get Happy! A Garland Celebration

 Blog post (October 17, 2017): Michael Feinstein has invited me to join the Judy Garland Carnegie Hall Concert Restoration Project team as Editor, for The Judy Garland Heirs Trust.
 As part of this project to preserve Judy Garland’s musical legacy, our aim is to restore all of the original symphonic arrangements from the 1961 Carnegie Hall Concert and make them available for live performance once again.
 Since late last summer I have been restoring and performing a handful of Judy’s original arrangements that the Trust, of which Michael Feinstein is a trustee, very graciously shared with me.
 But to get the chance to work on a preservation project like this is so exciting that I still have to stop and pinch myself.
 (And then I look at the long road ahead and it sobers me up in a hurry, but I digress…) Read all about it.....

-Joan's new holiday symphonic pops concert premieres this season with the Cleveland Pops Orchestra at Playhouse Square's Palace Theatre and includes “Have Yourself a Merry Little Christmas” from Meet Me in St. Louis, Judy Garland’s original chart of “The Christmas Song” from her 1963 holiday television special, Eydie Gorme’s “White Christmas” and “Sleigh Ride,” and Ella Fitzgerald’s “Santa Claus Is Coming to Town” and “I’ve Got My Love to Keep Me Warm.”
+Joan's new holiday symphonic pops concert premiered last season with the Cleveland Pops Orchestra at Playhouse Square's Palace Theatre and includes Judy Garland’s original arrangements of “Have Yourself a Merry Little Christmas” from Meet Me in St. Louis and “The Christmas Song” from her 1963 holiday television special, Eydie Gorme’s “White Christmas” and “Sleigh Ride,” Peggy Lee's original chart of "The Christmas Waltz," and Ella Fitzgerald’s “Santa Claus Is Coming to Town” and “I’ve Got My Love to Keep Me Warm.”

 ...Vocal prowess [and] organic grasp of the classic songs...
 Michael Feinstein